What is Click Through Rate and Why CTR is Important?

 Photo by Pixabay on Pexels.com

-Click through rate (CTR) is “a ratio showing how often people who see your ad or free product listing end up clicking it.”
+Click through rate (CTR) is “a ratio showing how often people who see your ad or free product listing end up clicking it.

 CTR is an important metric to evaluate the effectiveness of online marketing campaigns.
 CTR is measured for pay per click ads on Google or other search engines.
 Similarly you could measure CTR for display ads on Google, Instagram, LinkedIn or other such platforms.

 Click through rate is measured for organic or free listings too.
 How many people click on your business listing on Google search or maps once it appears on the search results page?
-You could optimize the content such as headline, description, images and call to action to increase the number of clicks on your business listing.
-Higher the CTR, higher the number of people who take relevant actions such as visiting your website or profile or fill up a lead form.

-Why is Click Through Rate important?
+Why is Click Through Rate Important?

 CTR is a measure of effectiveness.
 It measures the quality and relevance of the content of the ad, listing, email, video, presentation etc.